tic-tac-token/ttt-book/src/chapters/1/writing-our-first-contract.md

 Encountered a total of 1 failing tests, 0 tests succeeded
 ```

 Success!
-Math is not actually broken, and our test failed as it should.
+Fortunately, math is not actually broken, and our test failed as it should.
 Forge printed the expected and actual values to help us diagnose the failure.